Riyadh International Book Fair: 2016

 The 2016 fair was noted for its military themes, centered around the Saudi Arabian-led intervention in Yemen (which began in 2015).
 The Minister also praised the theater in his opening speech.

 The opening day was noted for its international and rich local guests, and a temporary relaxation of gender segregation and women's dress codes, tightened again for the following days.
 A Kuwaiti author was told not to smile, as this showed his dimples, which were considered seductive.

-The US government was questioned about praise its diplomats gave the fair in light of anti-semitic texts on sale.
+The US government was questioned about praise its diplomats gave the fair in light of antisemitic texts on sale.
 The fair also included misogynistic books, such as Women Who Deserve to go to Hell by Mansour Abdel Hakim.
-The US State Department later condemned the anti-semitic books and other hate speech, distancing itself from the fair.
+The US State Department later condemned the antisemitic books and other hate speech, distancing itself from the fair.

 Electronic tracking of books was implemented in an attempt to prevent under-the-counter sales of unapproved books.

 Journey to a Land Not Ruled By Allah, by Ibrahim al-Tamimi, was reported banned after conservatives tweeted objections to it using the "Campaign Against Atheist Accounts" hashtag.
 The fair's selection tended towards academic and technical subjects, avoiding books on sex, politics, and religion.